josephmjoy/robotics/java_robotutils/impnotes.md

 StructuredLogger: add class LoggerUtils and move the various utility methods there.

 #March 2A, 2018 RobotCom Design Note - Implementing CMDRESPACK

-See Feb 14B, 2018 Design Note for aggregate format of CMDRESPACK, and earlier discussion (now obsolete) on strategy for pruning old ReceivedCommand records.
+[March 10 UPDATE - we have gone back to a single hash table and queue for commands - see March 10A, 2018 design note] See Feb 14B, 2018 Design Note for aggregate format of CMDRESPACK, and earlier discussion (now obsolete) on strategy for pruning old ReceivedCommand records.
 Client: